 For someone who loves the rain ad infinitum, you can bet your last peso that I’ve been making the most of the past few nights’ cool weather just reading and writing.
 The downside is that I get up very late in the morning.
 Yesterday, I woke up at eleven o’clock.
 After my coffee and bathroom rituals, I had about 30 minutes to prepare lunch.

 No time to thaw anything from the freezer so I checked the pantry instead wondering if I could make a quick pasta dish.
 Fusilli: check.
 Anchovies: check.
 Canned diced tomatoes: check.
 There was no shortage on onions and garlic.
 Oregano and basil grow in the garden.
 And… in the fridge — two bunches of baby asparagus.
 Perfect!

-1 large white onion, finely chopped
+- 1 large white onion finely chopped

-4 cloves of garlic, grated
+- 4 cloves garlic grated

-1/4 c. of red wine
+- 1/4 cup red wine

-1 can of anchovies in olive oil
+- 1 can of anchovies in olive oil

-about 150 g. of baby asparagus, cut into 1-1/2 inch lengths
+- 150 grams baby asparagus cut into 1 and 1/2 inch lengths

 - grated Parmesan cheese

-Cook the pasta according to package directions.
+- Cook the pasta according to package directions.

 - Add the anchovies with the oil, stirring to break up the fillets.
 Season with salt, pepper and a little sugar.
-Lower the heat, cover and simmer for 10 to 15 minutes or until the pasta is done, adding the asparagus during the last two minutes of cooking.
+Lower the heat, cover and simmer for 10 to 15 minutes, adding the asparagus during the last two minutes of cooking.

 - Drain the pasta and add to the sauce.
 Toss to coat each piece of pasta with sauce.

-Top with grated Parmesan to serve.
+- Top with grated Parmesan to serve.